 Powerful algorithms identify asset issues of the monitored machines.
-Learning algorithms begin with data taken from of a reference machine with optimal behaviour.
+Learning algorithms begin with data taken from a reference machine with optimal behaviour.
 When the data start to deviate from optimal, this can be an early sign of failure.
 Results appear in the form of case notifications for review and actions.

 Measured data can be then assessed to predict the future behaviour of the machine.
 The more machine data gathered, the more reliable, precise, and powerful the prediction.
-For OEMs this could mean less time invested in building physical models to perform simulations.
+For OEMs, this could mean less time invested in building physical models to perform simulations.
 Using analytics software can notify support personnel, giving operations plant more time to react to reduce unplanned downtime.

 Open platform supports digital transformation

-New digitisation technologies are mature and ready to deploy in field situations and create new busines models.
+New digitisation technologies are mature and ready to deploy in field situations and create new business models.
 Cost of entry is low for OEMs willing to invest as a framework already exists for linking the technologies.
 Schneider Electric EcoStruxure connects and integrates digitalised products in an open fashion, enabling new OEM productivity gains and end user support services.
 Those OEMs who manage the digital transformation earlier rather than later will position themselves for scalable growth and soon differentiate themselves from their competitors.